Heel pain/plantar fasciitis

 - Cold laser therapy

 Also known as low level laser therapy (LLLT), cold laser therapy has been widely used in Europe for over 35 years, and has been the subject of numerous worldwide studies with over 3,500 scientific papers published.
 Plantar fasciitis and the heel pain caused by it can be effectively treated by cold laser therapy.
-For more information on Active Foot Care Clinic and Orthotic Centre's cold laser therapy services in Brantford and Hamilton, please call us, or visit our laser and shockwave web page.
+For more information on Active Foot Care Clinic and Orthotic Centre's cold laser therapy services in Brantford, please call us, or visit our laser and shockwave web page.

 - Shockwave therapy